patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 The following cards demonstrate how the `hasSelectableInput` and `onSelectableInputChange` properties improve accessibility for selectable cards.

 The first card sets `hasSelectableInput` to true, which renders a checkbox input that is only visible to, and navigable by, screen readers.
-This input communicates to assistive technology users that a card is selectable, and if so, it communicates the current selection state as well.
+This input communicates to assistive technology users that a card is selectable, and if so, also communicates the current selection state.

 By default, this input will have an aria-label that corresponds to the `<CardTitle>`.
 If this isn't defined, then you must pass a custom aria-label using the `selectableInputAriaLabel` property.

-The first card passes an onChange callback to `onSelectableInputChange` in order to enable the selection/deselection of the associated card via checkbox input.
+The first card passes an onChange callback to `onSelectableInputChange` to enable the selection/deselection of the associated card via checkbox input.

 The second card does not set `hasSelectableInput` to true, so neither the input nor the selection state is communicated to users of assistive technologies.